I have been working on this software since 1995 when my wife

 most important files from the download site or copy the complete

-directory structure from a CD distributed by the developer.
+directory structure from a DVD distributed by the developer.

 The files from this website represent the most recent but not

-fully tested version whereas the files on CD correspond
+completely tested version whereas the files on DVD correspond

 to an earlier, but in general more stable release.